Chamonix, France: Family Ski Guide

 Peak weeks turn the valley road into a parking lot.
 Leave 30 minutes earlier than you think, or skip the car and use free shuttle buses.

-If this resort is not the right fit for your family, consider Serre Chevalier for 250km of family-friendly terrain at roughly half the daily cost.
+Families who want something different should consider Serre Chevalier for 250km of family-friendly terrain at roughly half the daily cost.

 Would we recommend Chamonix?